Yuvakishore555/bharathverse/CONTRIBUTING.md

 ## ✅ Ready to Contribute?

-Start by picking an open issue from the [Issue Board](./-/boards), or open one yourself with a descriptive title and label.
+Start by picking an open issue from the [Issue Board](./-/boards), or open one yourself with a descriptive title and label

 Let’s make BharatVerse clean, respectful, and powerful — just like the stories it carries.